 - Does it remind you of anything else you have smelled or touched before?

 - What color is the pumpkin?

 2. Cut the top of your pumpkin to create a lid.

 Part 2: Record Observations

 1. For each child cut out two orange pumpkins, a brown stem, and a green leaf.

 3. For younger children, print Inside My Pumpkin on one of the pumpkin pairs.
 (Older children can print the words themselves.)

 Now it’s time to allow your children to explore their pumpkins using their senses.
 Invite children to examine the outside of the pumpkin.
+Have them explore the parts of a pumpkin.
 Remove the top and encourage them to explore the inside.
 As they are explore, ask the questions you prepared.
 Allow them to investigate with their hands, eyes, ears, and nose.